christopher-besch/homepage/articles/24_new_homepage/new_homepage.md

 That's the point of not using a framework:
 You might still have a lot of dependencies but only those you truly need.
 Most importantly, you don't create your entire homepage around them:
-Once Gatsby kicked the bucked, I had to re-create my whole homepage.
+Once Gatsby kicked the bucket, I had to re-create my whole homepage.
 Now if, e.g., MDX goes, I'll just slot-in a different MarkDown compiler and am back on-track.

 ### Why not Parallel and Async?